About the Studio

 Bridge Pottery is set in a beautiful environment, with the Burry Pill flowing through the garden on its way out to the estuary.
 It attracts lovers of pots, potters and pottery students from all over the world.

 The place itself is very special and life at Bridge Pottery is absorbing and ever changing, a busy, demanding but fulfilling place to work.

 I am committed to sharing my skills and the potential of the pottery.
-In 2001 I built a larger 2.75 cu.m cross-draft kiln, with the intention of creating more space in the kiln and to offer opportunities for other potters to work alongside me.
+We built a new smaller cross draft wood firing kiln in 2018.
+This gives us the opportunity to fire more frequently and efficiently and also scope to explore wood firing without salt.
+I continue to share my studio and offer opportunities for other potters to work alongside me.